rikiyay/covid19/README.md

 - Healthy person is shown in light gray
 - Infected person is shown in red
 - Recoverd person is shown in green
-- Dead person is removed from simulations, but displayed in dark gray in counter and stacked area chart
+- Dead person is removed from simulation, but displayed in dark gray in counter and stacked area chart

 ---